1930 Madras Presidency Legislative Council election: Government formation

 The Governor of Madras, George Frederick Stanley, nominated 32 non-elected members including officials immediately after the election and invited the Justice Party form the Government.
 B. Ramachandra Reddy was elected as the President of the council.
-On 27 October 1930, B. Munuswami Naidu took charge as Chief Minister.
+On 27 October 1930, B. Munuswami Naidu took charge as First Minister.
 P. T. Rajan and S. Kumaraswami Reddiar became the other two members of the Justice ministry.
-P. Subbarayan, former Chief Minister became opposition leader.
+P. Subbarayan, former First Minister became opposition leader.

 Soon after Munuswamy Naidu formed the government, the Justice Party was torn apart by factionalism.
 The Zamindars who had supported the Justice Party were disgruntled at the fact that two of the foremost landlords of the Presidency, the Raja of Bobbili and the Kumara Raja of Venkatagiri had not been included in the Cabinet.
 In November 1930, the disgruntled Zamindars formed a faction "ginger group" under the leadership of M. A. Muthiah Chettiar.
-This faction succeeded in forcing Naidu's resignation as party leader and as chief minister.
-On 5 November 1932, the Raja of Bobbili took over as chief minister.
+This faction succeeded in forcing Naidu's resignation as Party leader and as First Minister.
+On 5 November 1932, the Raja of Bobbili took over as First Minister.

 Impact

 This was the last election won by the Justice party.
 Intra party factionalism, unpopular policies, resurgence of the Congress with rising nationalism among the people all combined to ensure that it would never win another election during its existence.
 The party was split between the Zamindari and the non-Zamindari factions which struggled for power.
-The Zamindari faction eventually won and its leader the Raja of Bobbili became the chief minister.
+The Zamindari faction eventually won and its leader the Raja of Bobbili became the First Minister.
 His pro-land owner economic policies amidst the Great Depression were hugely unpopular and contributed to the party's defeat in the 1934 and 1937 elections.